Appearance

 Keys

-- Each device generates a KEM keypair on first sign-in using the
+- Each device generates a KEM keypair on first sign-in using pure-JavaScript PQC libraries (

 Per-user keys: